LyonsZhang/PQHS431-data/README.md

 # 431-data

-Data and R code repository for PQHS/CRSP/MPHP 431 with Professor Thomas Love at Case Western Reserve University
+Data and R code repository for PQHS/CRSP/MPHP 431 with Professor Liangliang Zhang at Case Western Reserve University

 ## Getting the Data (use this approach if possible.)